jimz011/homekit-infused/README.md

 Hello fellow home assistant users, I have started using Home Assistant almost a year ago and I absolutely love it.
 It is very addictive (as I think many of the people viewing this will know that feeling).
 Anyways I had done some basic HTML in the early 2000's but that was basically it.
 So I went into this software and this is what I have got to share.
 Bare in mind that I am just an amateur hobbyist that has no clue of what he's writing but I just try to read up on the community forums.
 It is not always as easy as it sounds knowing that Home Assistant changes fast, and I mean really fast.
 Things written down 2 months ago might already be outdated.
 So this is the code I came up with messing around with it and it works pretty good :P, ofcourse this is a work in progress and I will try to better the code, make it cleaner and look for details.
 For now I hope someone can make use of this.

 ### Screenshots and Video

-Screenshot Summary (find more screenshots in the screenshots folder with the rest of the files):
-*Note: Screenshots/videos are a bit outdated, most views will largely still look the same, it is just more optimized now and it has had a lot more attention to small details like spacings between buttons and borders etc. I will post new screens/vids in the future.
+*Note: Screenshots are a bit outdated, most views will largely still look the same, it is just more optimized now and it has had a lot more attention to small details like spacings between buttons and borders etc. I will post new screens in the future.

 <img src="https://github.com/jimz011/homeassistant/blob/master/screenshots/1.jpg" width="300" height="650">
 <img src="https://github.com/jimz011/homeassistant/blob/master/screenshots/2.jpg" width="300" height="650">